DS-100/fa23/gradproject-testing.md

 You can access all the data within the `Topic 3/Dataset B` directory on Google Drive.
 It includes the following reports:
 - `fitness_recommendation.txt` contains a link to access the fitness data from sequential sensors for various workouts. ([documentation](https://sites.google.com/eng.ucsd.edu/fitrec-project/home))
 - `amazon_reviews.txt` contains a link to access the data on a subset of Amazon product reviews.
 The report includes metadata such as ratings and text on the reviews and general information about the product. ([documentation](https://nijianmo.github.io/amazon/index.html))
+- `frappe.csv` and `meta.csv` contain data on mobile app usage for users in various contexts.
+For general information about the dataset, please refer to `frappe_README.txt`.

 ## <span style="color:red"> Checkpoint 1: EDA + Internal Peer Review</span>